ChrisD-7/Word2Vec-on-Harry-Potter/README.md

 ## Credits

-Inspiration I'm just a fan.
+Inspiration I'm just a fan and landed on the script [Harry Potter and the Chamber of Secrets script](https://www.kaggle.com/datasets/eward96/harry-potter-and-the-chamber-of-secrets-script).